 - A Level Music students follow the CCEA Music Course.

 - Extra Curricular Activities play a large part in the Music Department.
-We have School Choir, Orchestra and band.
+We have School Choir, Orchestra, Keyboard club and Ukulele club .
 All these groups/ensembles are given the opportunity to perform at school events throughout the school year.

-- There are many instrumental and vocal lessons on offer in the College: piano, singing, percussion, brass and woodwind, strings and guitar.
+- There are many instrumental and vocal lessons on offer in the College: piano, singing, percussion, brass, woodwind, strings and guitar.
 All students are given the opportunity to begin an instrument at Sperrin College if they wish.

 - The College also stages a musical production every three years which is usually open to all students.
-In previous years we have staged various productions such as Grease and The Wizard of Oz.
-Plans are already in place for our next musical planned for November/December 2018.
+In previous years we have staged various productions such as Grease, The Wizard of Oz, Beauty and the Beast and most recently The Little Mermaid.
 This is a great opportunity for students who enjoy Musical Theatre.

 - Students will be set homework in Music in accordance with the Homework Policy.
-Students may be asked to complete a variety of homework’s such as written, listening, research, ICT-based activities and/or performance-based.
+At Key Stage Four Students may be asked to complete a variety of homework’s such as written, listening, research, ICT-based activities and/or performance-based.

 - At GCSE level we would expect students to be working 30-45minutes each evening on Music this can take the form of composing, practising their instrument and/or studying their set works.
 It is key for students to maintain this level throughout the two-year course.